-In general, it’s good to see RT3 in the lower end of the lab range.
+In general, it’s good to see RT3 below 15.
 The normal ratio of total T3 to RT3 should be 10-12:1.
 If you are below this ratio, this indicates a form of hypothyroidism, even when TSH is low.
 If you are above this ratio, you may need less T3 and/or more T4 in the body.

 Here Are Some Conditions That Can Cause Elevated RT3:

 Blood sugar imbalance